At least 10 people trapped in collapsed building in Jordan | Law-Order

 At least 10 people trapped in collapsed building in Jordan

-Rescuers were searching on Wednesday for ten people under the rubble of a collapsed building in the Jordanian capital where five people were confirmed dead so far, officials said.
-At least 25 people were in a dilapidated residential building in Amman when it crumbled on Tuesday.
+Jordanian rescuers are searching for 10 people under the rubble of a collapsed building in Amman where six people were confirmed dead so far, officials said on Wednesday.
+At least 25 people were in a dilapidated residential building in the Jordanian capital when it crumbled on Tuesday.

+Jordanian rescuers are searching for 10 people under the rubble of a collapsed building in Amman where six people were confirmed dead so far, officials said on Wednesday.

+At least 25 people were in a dilapidated residential building in the Jordanian capital when it crumbled on Tuesday.
+"There are at least 10 people under the rubble ... there are signs of life," said government spokesperson Faisal Shboul during a visit to the site in Amman's Webdeh district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)